linux-system-roles/network/README.md

 In general, to successfully run the play, determine which configuration is active in the first place, and then carefully configure a sequence of steps to change to the new configuration.
 The actual solution depends strongly on your environment.

+Routing rules and named routing tables are not supported when using the `initscripts` provider.
+If `network_provider: initscripts` is set, any `routing_rule` entries and named `table` references in `route` will be silently ignored.
+Use `network_provider: nm` (NetworkManager) for routing rule support.

 ### Handling potential problems